What are European Partnerships?

 The Horizon Europe proposal lays down the conditions and principles for establishing European Partnerships.
 There are 3 types.

-These are partnerships between the Commission and private and/or public partners.
-They are based on memoranda of understanding and/or contractual arrangements.
+These are partnerships between the Commission and mostly private (and sometimes public) partners.

 Co-funded European Partnerships using a programme co-fund action